javascript-tutorial/en.javascript.info/1-js/04-object-basics/05-object-toprimitive/article.md

 Please note -- there are only three hints.
 That simple.
 There is no "boolean" hint (all objects are `true` in boolean context) or anything else.
 And if we treat `"default"` and `"number"` the same, like most built-ins do, then there are only two conversions.

-**To do the conversion, Javascript tries to find and call three object methods:**
+**To do the conversion, JavaScript tries to find and call three object methods:**

 1. Call `obj[Symbol.toPrimitive](hint)` if the method exists,
 2. Otherwise if hint is `"string"`